Transition to C-Cert

 We listened to our diplomates.
 Advances in medicine are ongoing and change happens quickly.
-The previous 10-year, time-limited certification cycle did not provide a timely assessment that diplomates were staying up-to-date on the latest science, treatments, and therapeutics relating to their subspecialty.
+The previous 10-year, time-limited certification cycle did not provide a timely assessment that diplomates were staying up to date on the latest science, treatments, and therapeutics relating to their subspecialty.
 C-cert is designed to be more convenient, flexible, current, and practice-related.
 The goal is to support diplomates in improving the care they provide, while upholding the high standards of UCNS certification.
 Supported by the findings of a 2017 UCNS diplomate survey, the C-cert model was preferred over the previous high-stakes recertification examination model.

 Why isn't UCNS C-cert being offered as a pilot program?